-Judy is the Administrative Manager for the National Center.
-She joined the team in 2016 after a varied career path including: engineering, project management, child care, paralegal services, landscaping and tax office administration.
+Judy joined the team in 2016 after a varied career path, including engineering, project management, child care, paralegal services and office management.
 Judy maintains the files for each T.E.A.C.H.
-Program including: licenses, reports, and other documents.
+Program, including licenses, reports and other documents.
 She also prepares invoices and updates the website.
-She relies on the broad range of her past experiences to keep the National Center running smoothly.
+She relies on the broad range of her past experiences to keep the Center running smoothly.